instance001/Whatisthisgithub/README.md

 ## Current Fast Lanes

-If you want the strongest current entry points without reading the full 63-repo history, start with one of these:
+If you want the strongest current entry points without reading the full repo history, start with one of these:

 - `chatty-cog` for the everyday local assistant shell
 - `chatty-art` for local media generation